Mellanox/libvma/README.txt

 due to SM lengthy handling of MFT configuration on the switch chips Default value is 0 (milli-sec)

-VMA_WAIT_AFTER_REREG_MSEC
-This parameter indicates the time of delay before and after sending a multicast LEAVE (after sm restart / failover event).
-Default value is 500 (milli-sec)

 VMA_THREAD_MODE
 By default VMA is ready for multi-threaded applications, meaning it is thread safe.
 If the users application is a single threaded one, then using this configuration